depot/cli/README.md

 **Example**

-The build command can output build information to stdout with the `--output` option.
+The list command can output build information to stdout with the `--output` option.
 It supports `json` and `csv`.

 Output builds in JSON for the project in the current directory.

 ```shell
 depot list builds --output json
 ```

 ### `depot init`